 Is Cabernet more of an RPG or a visual novel?

-Reviewers describe it as a narrative RPG or visual novel-style adventure with RPG stats, dialogue checks, relationship systems, and time management.
-It is much more about talking, choices, and vampire life than action.
+Reviewers describe it as a narrative RPG or visual-novel-like adventure with RPG stats, dialogue checks, action points, relationships, and branching choices.

 Does Cabernet have combat?